abbiedaniel/salesforce-maintenance/PD1-Cheat-Sheet.md

 19. Post Commit Logic like sending emails, outbound message or future methods

 **S**am's **F**amily **T**ook **V**alerie **D**own **S**outh **T**o **A** **A**uto **W**orkshop's **E**nclosed **F**oyer.

 ## Governor Limits
 - **SOQL Queries**: 100
 - **DML**: 150
+- When a governor limit is reached, all changes are rolled back up to the error, a limit exception is thrown and the entire execution process is exited.

 ## Model View Controller Architecture
 - **Model**: where data is saved